feeMdj/Bloc_1_Construction-et-alimentation-d-une-infrastructure-de-gestion-de-donnees/README.md

 Kayak is a travel search engine that helps user plan their next trip at the best price.

-# The scope of the project
+# Scope of the Project 🚧

 - Collect Data:
   1- Using 2 API's to get GPS coordinates and the weather of 35 cities in France